gabrypol/Giphy-App/README.md

 # Responsive app:
 The App has been developed using CSS-grid features ('auto-fit' in particular) in order to fit various devices.

+# Responsiveness:
-# Giphy App is fully responsive (from a very large screen to an iPhone):
+Giphy App is fully responsive (from a very large screen to an iPhone).
 ## Very Large Screen:
 ![](images/image01.png)